hashicorp/envconsul/README.md

 Contributing
 ------------
-To hack on ENVConsul, you will need a modern [Go][] environment.
+To hack on envconsul, you will need a modern [Go][] environment.
 To compile the `envconsul` binary and run the test suite, simply execute:

 ```shell
 $ make